 - Needle insertions are indicated by physical signs and symptoms, not according to predefined, non-scientific meridians

-- The effects of IMS are usually experienced immediately.
+- The effects of IDN are usually experienced immediately.

 Your IDN Examination

-If you suffer from chronic muscular pain the first step will be to undergo a thorough IMS examination, which is covered by most health insurance plans.
+If you suffer from chronic muscular pain the first step will be to undergo a thorough IDN examination, which is covered by most health insurance plans.

 IDN relies heavily on a thorough physical examination of the patient by a health care practitioner who is specifically trained to recognize the physical signs of neuropathic pain.
 This physical examination is indispensable since chronic pain is often neurological as opposed to structural, and therefore, undetectable with X-rays, MRI Tests, Bone and CT Scans.
 Failure to recognize the physical signs of neuropathic pain can result in an inaccurate diagnosis, and thus, a poor starting point for physical therapy.

 IDN treatment involves dry needling of affected areas of the body without injecting any substance.
 The needle sites are often: